apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/UsingGpus.md

   device number of GPUs is using `nvidia-smi -q` and search `Minor Number` output.

-  When minor numbers are specified manually, admin needs to include indice of GPUs as well, format is `index:minor_number[,index:minor_number...]`.
+  When minor numbers are specified manually, admin needs to include indices of GPUs as well, format is `index:minor_number[,index:minor_number...]`.
 An example of manual specification is `0:0,1:1,2:2,3:4"`to allow YARN NodeManager to manage GPU devices with indices `0/1/2/3` and minor number `0/1/2/4`.